 I spent my career in the tech industry and for that reason I thought that it would be a good idea to become an angel investor and dedicate some of my investments to start ups.
 There are so many new ideas that are coming out each and every day that I simply couldn’t miss the opportunity of jumping on the next Facebook or Snapchat.
 As yet this area of my investments has failed to yield fruit but investing in start ups is very much about the long game and I am more than happy to observe some patience whilst things pick up speed.
 If you do plan on investing in start ups, I’d advise that you do so into a business idea which you already know a little about.

-Real estate is my most recent foray into investing and I have just signed on the dotted line for my very first property.
+Real estate is my most recent foray into investing and I have just signed on the dotted line for my very first property after looking at lake lanier homes for sale.
 Everyone always says that bricks and mortar are best and they could very well be right.
 I like that the market here is far less volatile than stocks and shares or foreign currency and I also like the fact that I can actually see my money in the flesh rather than with digits on a screen.
 My plan is to collect properties and rent them out, I dedicated my search to up and coming areas in the hope that the properties which I buy will be able to gradually move into positive equity, and make me some good profits when I sell them.

 Do you invest?
 What does your portfolio look like?
 Let us know in the comments section below.